The Arboretum, Nottingham

 The Arboretum is a city park in Nottingham, England.

-The Arboretum was the first designated public park in Nottingham, selected under the authority of the Inclosure Act 1845.
-The botanist and horticultural publisher, Samuel Curtis, oversaw the design of the park.
-The park officially opened on 11 May 1852.
+It was the first designated public park in Nottingham, selected under the authority of section 53 of the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.).
+The botanist and horticultural publisher, Samuel Curtis, oversaw the design of the park which officially opened on 11 May 1852.
 In 1986 it was Grade II* listed with Historic England.

 The Arboretum is a Green Flag Award-winning park that contains more than 800 trees belonging to 65 species.

 History

-The arboretum was the first designated public park in Nottingham, it was selected for this purpose under the authority of the British government's Inclosure Act in 1845.
-The botanist and horticultural publisher, Samuel Curtis (1779–1860), oversaw the design of the park, which opened on 11 May 1852.
-The park was opened by the Mayor of Nottingham, the lace manufacturer Mr W Felkin, and the Sheriff of the Borough of Nottingham, a Mr Ball, in front of a crowd of 30,000 people.
+Nottingham mayor and lace manufacturer, Mr W Felkin, and Sheriff of the Borough of Nottingham, Mr. Ball, opened the park to of a crowd of 30,000 people.